All About Mink

 • Minks are carnivores, aggressive, and like to hunt.
 They will even attack and kill animals that are larger than them.

-• Although you may be able to own a mink as a pet legally, you might want to consider the reasons you shouldn’t.
+• Although you may be able to legally own a mink as a pet, you might want to consider why you shouldn’t.

-• American minks are not currently endangered, but the European minks are currently endangered.
+• American minks are not currently endangered, but European ones are currently endangered.

 Sources: